AlizaminJ/data-science/README.md

 </li>
 </ul>

-<p> Day 36-44: "Data Visualization with Python" as a part of IBM Data Science Professional Certificate Specialization </p>
+<h5> Day 36-44: "Data Visualization with Python" as a part of IBM Data Science Professional Certificate Specialization </h5>
 <ul>
 <li>
 "Data Visualization with Python" as a part of IBM Data Science Professional Certificate Specialization.